LucasSchummer/ReinforcementLearning/README.md

 # Reinforcement Learning on simulated environments

-This project aims to implement and compare various **Reinforcement Learning (RL)** algorithms to solve different simulated Gymnasium environments.
+This project aims to implement and compare various **Reinforcement Learning (RL)** algorithms to solve different simulated environments (Arcade Learning Environments / Pybullet) using the Gymnasium API.

 The implementations are based on the theoretical foundations presented in the book: